brendanarnold/keycloak-caddy-oauth2-proxy/README.md

 - Keycloak authorises and sets roles
 - Oauth2-Proxy maps claims to headers, handles OIDC for Caddy

-## Keycloak setup
+## Setup

-- Keycloak to supply the 'group' claim with user groups
-- Users need to be email verified
-- Client ID is oauth2-proxy in this case
-- Import `realm-export.json` to re-create the realm
+Add `127.0.0.1    caddy.local` to `/etc/hosts`

+Run `docker compose up`

-- Import `oauth2-proxy-client-export.json` to re-create the client (oauth2-proxy)
+Import the Keycloak realm and client into Keycloak

+visit http://caddy.local - it should redirect to sign-in

+Should be a register link, create two users

+In Keycloak verify their emails, add one to the `polis-admins` group

+`polis-admin` user should be able to visit http://caddy.local/admin - other user should get a 403 but should be able to visit other paths on the site

 ## Gotchas